Data Collection 1

 Performance Testing 1

-Testing the machine volumetric performance for position 2.
-The
+Testing the machine volumetric performance.
+The laser is not

-laser is not normally visible but drawn in so that it is not missed
+normally visible but drawn in so that it can be seen relative to this

 Performance Testing 2